kenmoini/kenmoini.com/site/content/post/2021/11/sno-at-the-edge.md

 > If a Single Node OpenShift deployment crashes at the edge with no one around, does it make a sound?

-*A question posed by one of the greatest thinkers of our time...I'm of course talking about me.*
+*A question posed by one of the greatest thinkers of our time...*

 Recently I was tasked with working on a hybrid-multi-cloud deployment of a few different Red Hat OpenShift clusters.
 I had a self-deployed IPI cluster, a ROSA cluster, and an OSD cluster in AWS, an ARO cluster, and an OSD on GCP cluster.

 That's 5 OCP clusters, and I threw in a GKE cluster for RHACM and ACS to manage as well.

-With 6 clusters being managed, I really wanted to hit that lucky number 7...but where...and on what credit card...
+With 6 clusters being managed, I really wanted to hit that lucky number 7...but where...and on what credit card...?

 *What about OpenShift*...***at the edge***...?